 Political offers can reach outside of their respective party’s house list of donors to select high income, high net worth individuals from lists (or selects on outside lists) that closely reflect their core base.
 They can test using a wide range of selects and then drill down on their better tests to find more key data.
 Colleges use market research to reach high net worth graduates, Private schools can market to high net worth potential donors or link religion and high net worth.
 Mailers who use surveys can increase response by mirroring the existing demographics of their house file or its better elements.
 Charitable offers can find more high-end, high net worth donors by overlaying these selects and mailing to their core donor’s relatives, neighbors or work associates and test each segment to determine their best results.
 Yes, one list source we use knows who your relatives, neighbors and work associates are.

 A good example of inferred data is income.
 No one truly knows how much income an individual makes besides that person and the IRS if they are honest.
 Many companies offer lists with an income select and what they use for a model varies widely and so does their output.

 For example, we rented a list for a client from a well-known data compiler and one of the selects we used was an income of $400,000.
 We then had our service bureau use a second income model from their well-known provider.
 (More detail on getting the most out of a computer service bureau in a future post.)
-Basically a computer service bureau receives all the lists in a project and performs various processes such as a NCOA and other functions on all the lists in the project to refine the data.
+Basically, a computer service bureau receives all the lists in a project and performs various processes such as an NCOA and other functions on all the lists in the project to refine the data.

 The second model put some of the records in an income range of under $75,000 when the first source had them at over $400,000!
 Thus illustrating the difference between models and what data the model uses and how much importance they give each piece of information.
-For more on this interesting topic, please see our next post; Models, Models and More Models.
+For more on this interesting topic, please see our next post; Models, Models, and More Models.